kiali/kiali.github.io/index.md

 ```

-If you don't have `envsubst` installed, you can get it via the Gnu `gettext` package.
+If you do not have `envsubst` installed, you can get it via the Gnu `gettext` package.

 Once the above has completed and the Docker image has been pulled from Dockerhub, go to the OpenShift console, select the istio-system project and determine the base-URL of Kiali